asmaabashir/CS412-ML/README.md

-# <font color="green"> CS412 - HW Grade Predictor </font>
+# #f03c15 CS412 - HW Grade Predictor

-This project aims to predict the score of a ML homework assignment by analyzing chatGPT histories submitted by the students.
+<font color="green"> This project aims to predict the score of a ML homework assignment by analyzing chatGPT histories submitted by the students.
 Initially utilizing a Decision Tree, the project transitioned to Gradient Boosting Regression due to heavy bias in the data.
-Key features include feature engineering, date extraction from HTML, and efforts to improve model performance.
+Key features include feature engineering, date extraction from HTML, and efforts to improve model performance. </font>

 ## Table of Contents
 - [Methodology](#methodology)